 The stars' walk of fame

 On Motley Fool CAPS, these opportunities can be found among our four-star stocks.
-In CAPS' proprietary ratings system, they rank higher than most of the other 5,300 starred companies, but they're just shy of superstardom.
-While all the attention might be focused on their five-star peers, we can sift through CAPS to find four-star companies approaching greatness:
+In CAPS' proprietary ratings system, they rank higher than most of the other 5,400 starred companies, but they're just shy of superstardom.
+While all the attention might be focused on their five-star peers, we can sift through CAPS to find four-star firms approaching greatness.
+Here are a handful of four-star firms approaching greatness.

-Some of these names might surprise you.
-Oil giant Chevron, for example, is one of the largest integrated oil companies in the world, serving more than 100 countries.
 Almost great?
 Even familiar names can still offer some of the best opportunities.
 Perhaps we've just forgotten the potential they still hold.
-However, the 140,000-plus CAPS members chose these companies as less obvious sources for tomorrow's great buys, so let's see why they might merit your attention.
+The 170,000-plus CAPS members chose these companies as less obvious sources for tomorrow's great buys so let's see why they might merit your attention.

 In the sight of greatness?